ib-agent/excel-ingest-convert-to-JSON/docs/pdfplumber-migration-plan.md

 **Goal**: Replace Camelot with PDFPlumber in production

 **Steps**:
-1. Deploy with feature flag (default: Camelot)
-2. Gradual rollout with monitoring
+1. Full cutover to PDFPlumber (completed)
-3. Performance and accuracy validation
+2. Performance and accuracy validation (tests green)
-4. Full migration when confident
-5. Remove Camelot dependencies
+3. Remove Camelot dependencies and references in docs (this change)

 ## Technical Implementation Details